 Request for the customer to contact appropriate staff by telephone to resolve the mismatch

-Notice that if a response is not received within 15 calendar days, the customer may be subject to fraud fact-finding, and the customer’s CCS may be terminated if it is determined that the eligibility determination was based on fraudulent information provided by the customer
+Notice that if a response is not received within 15 calendar days, the customer may be subject to fraud fact-finding, and the customer’s CCS may be terminated if it is determined that the eligibility determination was based on fraudulent information provided by the customer.

 If the customer confirms the data elements in the child care case management system are correct, request proof through acceptable documentation of the correct data elements.